Using Cooking to Teach Science and Math

 Do you want math and science lessons to stick like burnt eggs to a pan?
 Then, use the laboratory you already have in your home…your kitchen!
 Let’s just hope you don’t burn anything.

 Believe it or not, cooking and baking can be great teaching tools.
-You know what I always say….”Science is everywhere!”

 You may be wondering how spending an afternoon baking chocolate chip cookies can relate to math and science.
 Then again, you may not care if the end result is cookies.
 Let’s go over the super important sounding words that are at the heart of learning in the kitchen.